gilberthsegura/Color_Container/README.md

 # Color Container

-A dockerfile and a realy simple flask app source code to build images with a enviromental variable.
+A dockerfile and a realy simple flask app source code to build docker images with a environment variable.